Trofogol/valheim_server_containered/README.md

 Clone this repo

 ```
-git clone <link from upper-right green button of this repository> valheim
+git clone <link from upper-right green button of this repository>
 ```

 Switch to newly created folder